The Matter smart home standard transforms how devices connect and automate your home.

 Firewalls

-These security devices act as a barrier between your home network and a public network like the internet.
-The firewall monitors network traffic and prevents unauthorized access while only allowing authenticated traffic to enter.
+A firewall acts as a barrier between your home network and the internet.
+It monitors traffic and blocks unauthorized access while allowing trusted connections through.

 VPNs